 Posture as Signal

 Definition.
-Posture is the default body, voice, and pace you carry into a room — the signal observers read in the first three seconds, before any words.
+The default body, voice, and pace you carry into a room — the signal observers read in the first three seconds, before any words.

 Function

 Posture is the highest-bandwidth identity signal there is.
 People decide whether to trust, defer to, or dismiss you long before your résumé arrives.
-Treating posture as an output of strategy — not a personality trait — is what separates engineered presence from luck.
+Treating it as an output of strategy rather than a personality trait is what separates engineered presence from luck.

 Mechanism

-Posture works because the nervous system reads other nervous systems first.
-A slow pace, a settled jaw, an unrushed pause all signal that the person is not negotiating for permission in the room.
+The nervous system reads other nervous systems first.
+A slow pace, settled jaw, and unrushed pause signal you're not negotiating for permission.
 Observers register safety, status, or threat almost automatically.
-Posture is therefore trainable: slow the cadence, lower the shoulders, hold the pause one beat longer than feels comfortable.
-The signal shifts before any sentence is spoken.
+That makes posture trainable: slow the cadence, lower the shoulders, hold the pause one beat longer than comfortable.
+The signal shifts before a sentence is spoken.

 Breakdown